-As you can see, audit2allow seems able to generate rules to take care of the issues.
+allow system_server default_android_service:service_manager { add find }; As you can see, audit2allow seems able to generate rules to take care of the issues.
 Now, try feeding that into your build system and see what happens:

 '''

 $ audit2allow -i selinux-errors -p policy > \

 device/google/cuttlefish/shared/sepolicy/vendor/my-rules.te

-$ make -j32
+$ make

 '''

-- 3. As you will have noticed in the previous exercise, the existing ruleset in Android won't allow you to just arbitrarily add rules to fix your problems.
+3. As you will have noticed in the previous exercise, the existing ruleset in Android won't allow you to just arbitrarily add rules to fix your problems.
 The "neverallow" rules included by default by Google preclude blanket additions such as those suggested to you by "audit2allow".
 You need to be more judicious in your changes and look at the errors more closely to see what needs to be changed.
-Try the following changes instead: - Add this snippet to the tail end of "device/google/cuttlefish/shared/sepolicy/vendor/file contexts":
+Try the following changes instead: